Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Phase transition and criticality

 Since these critical behaviors are manifest in a finite time window, they could be directly addressed in experiments (see Sec.~\ref{sec:ex} for further discussion for possible experiments).

-We can analytically obtain the dynamical critical behaviors~\eqref{eq:taur} and \eqref{eq:mtct} from Eq.~\eqref{eq:partialM}.
-On the critical point, expanding the right-hand side of Eq.~\eqref{eq:partialM} up to $O(M^3)$, we have $\partial_t M \sim q_c \beta(0) M^3$ in the lowest order, where we have used $G(M) \sim M + q_c M^3$.
-Since the $O(M)$ term is absent on the critical point, we obtain the power-law decay by solving the differential equation:
+We analytically examine the dynamical critical behaviors~\eqref{eq:taur} and \eqref{eq:mtct} from Eq.~\eqref{eq:partialM}.
+At the critical point, by expanding the right-hand side of Eq.~\eqref{eq:partialM} up to $O(M^3)$, we have $\partial_t M \sim q_c \beta(0) M^3$ in the lowest order, where we have used $G(M) \sim M + q_c M^3$.
+Since there are no $O(M)$ terms at the critical point, we obtain the following power-law decay by solving the differential equation:

+which agrees with the numerical result.
+Slightly away from the critical point, expanding Eq.~\eqref{eq:partialM} by $\delta M(t)=M(t)-M_0$, we have